 What is a Pinched Nerve?

 Nerves travel through some narrow spaces in your body and have little soft tissue to protect them.
 A pinched nerve occurs when a nerve or set of nerves in the body are stretched, constricted, or compressed (pressure) by surrounding tissues.
-In some cases this tissue might be bone, cartilage, muscle or tendons that presses on the nerve.
+In some cases, this tissue might be bone, cartilage, muscle, or tendons that presses on the nerve.
 Symptoms that can arise from this are: a numbing sensation, “pins and needles”, and/or a burning feeling around the affected area.
-Often the symptoms from a pinched nerve can lessen simply with rest, but when they do not, a chiropractor is then your best bet.
+Often the symptoms from a pinched nerve can lessen simply with rest, but when they do not, a chiropractor may be able to help.

 What are some Causes?

-A number of conditions may cause tissue to compress a nerve or nerves, including:
+A number of conditions may cause the tissue to compress a nerve or nerves, including:

 - Poor posture

 - Hobbies or sports activities

 A pinched nerve can occur at different points of your body.
 A bulging or herniated disk (Disc weakens or tears) in your lower spine may put pressure on a nerve root, causing pain to radiate down the back of your leg and foot (lumbar radiculopathy or sciatic nerve pain).
 It may also cause pain to radiate from the neck into the shoulder and arm (cervical radiculopathy).
 A pinched nerve in your wrist can lead to pain and numbness in your hand and fingers (carpal tunnel syndrome).
 The pressure may be the result of repetitive motions.
 Or it may happen from holding your body in one position for long periods, such as keeping elbows bent while sleeping.
 Sometimes symptoms worsen when you try certain movements, such as turning your head or straining your neck.